berenddeboer/elm-image-crop/README.md

 of an image that does not belong to your website unless that third party website has told you this is OK.

-6. You will need two more message: one for the click which initiates the action to extract the image, the other to handle the callback from JavaScript where the actual extraction process takes place.
+6. Add two more message: one for the click which initiates the action to extract the image, the other to handle the callback from JavaScript where the actual extraction process takes place.